7 Steps to Success With Independent Sales Reps—Being Rep-Ready™

 - With retail and especially with "Big Box", understand that each square inch of shelf space must achieve the retailer's revenue target; will your product do that?

-- Understand that large order size might overwhelm your ability to deliver
+- Understand that large order size might overwhelm your ability to deliver; have a plan to handle this eventuality.

 - Be Ready to Communicate with the Rep on the details as they fit your business